grMLEqomlkkU5Eeinz4brIrOVCUCkJuN/diskycache/docs/architecture.md

 ## System Overview

 DiskyCache is a high-performance disk-backed caching system designed for Node.js applications.
-It features comprehensive indexing for sub-millisecond searches, flexible configuration with human-readable units, and automatic cleanup with data protection mechanisms.
+It features comprehensive indexing for sub-millisecond searches, flexible configuration with human-readable units, comprehensive configuration object support with method overloading, and automatic cleanup with data protection mechanisms.

 ### Core Design Principles